 Common issues, in no particular order.

 - GFA-555 MKI output driver transistors sometimes pop short and make the amp go DC to rail.
 These have just barely sufficient VCE ratings.
 The GFA-555 will swing nearly 170V rail-to-rail, and the 2SA1011 transistors are only rated at 160V.
 Some say they were testing and sorting transistors at the factory, binning by VCE, and putting the higher-voltage ones in the GFA-555, and the lower ones in the GFA-545.
 This is not Adcom being cheap!
-Back in the day, there really was a narrow selection of transistors that could have good Ft, low capacitance and high-power all at the same time.
-Larger die, more capacitance.
+Back in the day, there really was a narrow selection of transistors with good Ft, low capacitance and high-power dissipation all at the same time.
+A larger die has more capacitance.
 They didn’t have the luxury of devices like the MJE15032/33 Which is my recommendation for replacement, and every 555 MKI should really have this done.

 - Speaking of transistors, if you have the original Toshiba 2SD424 and 2SB554 output transistors, and they still work, keep them!
 They’re really excellent, and new ones aren’t really much better.

 - Power switches on GFA-555 MKI and MKII sometimes weld themselves shut, permanently on.
 The 555 has a pretty huge power supply with a massive inrush current; it’s a 700-850VA transformer going into 4×15,000uF, which is right up against the limit of the surge capability of the switch, which uses two sets of 16A rated contacts in parallel.

 Fortunately this switch is still made, and it’s cheap as chips, so pick one up the next time you put in a parts order.
 Carling RGSCC901-R-B-B-E available at Mouser and others.
 (No affiliation)